pdclarion.com

 PRINCETON — Gibson County Board of Commissioners President Gerald Bledsoe confirmed Wednesday that County Engineer John Umpleby notified him he won't be renewing his contract for services with the county.

-PRINCETON—City officials say more than 100 rotting, dead trees will be removed at the beginning of the year as a safety measure.

-For the Princeton Community High School Tigers boys basketball team, the Castle Knights proved to be a challenge.
+The Gibson Southern High School Titans boys basketball team put on a good showing over the weekend, picking up two victories coming out of the Winter Break.

-The Princeton Community High School Lady Tigers basketball team opened up Toyota Gibson County Teamwork Classic tournament play on Tuesday night in the second round with a Pool A matchup against the Castle Lady Knights.
+The Princeton Community High School Tigers boys basketball team played a pair of games over the weekend.

 Multimedia